sin5678/inav_cn_wiki/Modes.md

 This is not to be confused with tuning your aircraft for leveled flight in `ANGLE` mode, to do this you need to adjust your board aligment so straight flight for that aircraft is board aligment = 0 pitch and 0 roll.

-### HEADING LOCK
-This flight mode affects on yaw axis and can be enabled together with any other flight mode.
-It helps to maintain current heading without pilots input and  magnetometer's support.
-When yaw stick is neutral position, Heading Lock tries to keep total amount on rotation on yaw at zero.
-When pilot moves yaw stick, Heading Lock is not used.
-It is a equivalent of [TauLabs Axis Lock mode](https://github.com/TauLabs/TauLabs/wiki/Flightmode-Settings#axislock)

-### FLAPERON

-Activating it moves both ailerons down (or up) by predefined offset.

-Configuration besides activating FLAPERON mode is pretty simple, and consists of 2 CLI variables:
-- `flaperon_throw_offset` defines throw range in us for both ailerons that will be applied (before scaling) when FLAPERON mode is activated.
-By default it 250 with max at 400
-- `flaperon_throw_inverted` [ON, OFF] inverts throw offset on both ailerons.
-Can be used to create SPOILERON or just to change throw direction

 ### TURN ASSIST

 Normally YAW stick makes a turn around a vertical axis of the craft - this is why when you fly forward in RATE and do a 180-deg turn using only YAW you'll end up looking upwards and flying backwards.
 In ANGLE mode this also causes an effect known as a pirouetting where turn is not smooth the horizon line is not maintained.